byungukP/masif_pmp/README.md

 ## Usage
 The `/masif-pmp/data/` directory contains scripts for training and prediction using MaSIF-PMP, while `/masif-pmp/source/` includes the model source code.
-The `/masif-pmp/analysis/` and `/masif-pmp/benchmark/` directories contain scripts and files for reproducing the results presented in:
+The `/masif-pmp/analysis/` and `/masif-pmp/benchmark/` directories contain scripts and datasets for reproducing the results presented in the [MaSIF-PMP](https://doi.org/10.1101/2025.10.14.682447) study.

-B. Park and R. C. Van Lehn*.
-(2025).
-Decoding protein-membrane binding interfaces from surface-fingerprint-based geometric deep learning and molecular dynamics simulations. *bioRxiv*. https://doi.org/10.1101/2025.10.14.682447.

 ### Model Parameters
 [masif_opts.py](source/default_config/masif_opts.py) defines the parameters used for data preprocessing, training, and prediction.